pmauduit/odoo-jsonrpc/README.md

 ## Deployment

-include this library jar to you android, desktop, web application
+* include this library jar to you android, desktop or web application

+* Add to your local repository for use in your builds
+        $ mvn install:install-file -Dfile=<path-to-odoo-jsonrpc-1.0.jar> -DgroupId=org.qfast.odoo-rpc \
+        -DartifactId=odoo-jsonrpc -Dversion=1.0 -Dpackaging=jar

 ## Built With